-This is where time spent with parents comes in.
-They can help you with proper pronunciation of their name, some survival language, and give you the family background to understand the context to the child’s community.
+This is where spending time with the parents comes in.
+They can help you with proper pronunciation of their name, some survival language, and give you the family background to understand the context of the child’s community.

 There can often be religious and dietary differences to what you might be used to, and learning about the kind of activities they enjoy can help you plan learning experiences that are both familiar and challenging.